getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

   still choose to place it at a different address.

   If this value is non-zero, all symbols and addresses declared in the native image start at this address, rather than `0`.
-In contrast, Sentry deals with addresses relative to the start of the image.
+By contrast, Sentry deals with addresses relative to the start of the image.
 For example, with `image_vmaddr: 0x40000`, a symbol located at `0x401000` has a relative address of `0x1000`.